btihen/btihen/content/post/hugo_academic_website_steps/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Publish Hugo Website using Github"
+title: "Hugo Website using Github"
 subtitle: "Using the Academic Theme"
-summary: "githug and submodules to publish a hugo site"
+summary: "hugo web (with the Academic Theme) and using git submodules and github to publish a free website"
 authors: ["Bill Tihen"]
 tags: ["Hugo", "Static Site", "git", "submodules"]
 categories: ["code"]